 Market and interest rate risk.
 The market prices of the Fund's securities may go up or down, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic or political conditions, inflation, changes in interest rates, lack of liquidity in the bond markets or adverse investor sentiment.
 When market prices fall, the value of your investment will go down.
 The value of your investment will generally go down when interest rates rise.
 A rise in rates tends to have a greater impact on the prices of longer term or duration securities.
-Interest rates have been historically low, so the Fund faces a heightened risk that interest rates may rise.
 A general rise in interest rates may cause investors to move out of fixed income securities on a large scale, which could adversely affect the price and liquidity of fixed income securities and could also result in increased redemptions from the Fund.
+The Federal Reserve may raise interest rates.
+Any interest rate increases in the future may cause the value of fixed-income securities to decrease.